We found 9 internists who accept Medicare near New Milford, CT.

 Dr. Karen Tarbell specializes in general internal medicine and general pediatrics and practices in Brookfield, CT and New Milford, CT.
 Her hospital/clinic affiliations include New Milford Hospital and Danbury Hospital.
 She attended Tufts University School of Medicine and subsequently trained at Geisinger Medical Center for residency.
 Dr. Tarbell's patients gave her an average rating of 3.5 out of 5 stars.
 She takes Medicare insurance.

-Dr. Jeffrey Tyler is a general internist.
+Dr. Jeffrey Tyler specializes in general internal medicine.
 He honors Medicare insurance.
-Dr. Tyler graduated from St. Louis University School of Medicine.
-His training includes a residency program at a hospital affiliated with the University of Minnesota.
-He is professionally affiliated with New Milford Hospital.
+Dr. Tyler attended St. Louis University School of Medicine and subsequently trained at a hospital affiliated with the University of Minnesota for residency.
+He is affiliated with New Milford Hospital.